MRiffiAslett/A_Dynamic_Topic_Modeling_comparison/README.md

 This project was designed with a dual focus:

 1. Perform an in-depth critical assessment and comparison of four prevailing dynamic topic modelling frameworks, namely Non-Negative Matrix Factorization (NMF), Latent Dirichlet Allocation (LDA), Top2Vec, and BERTopic.
-2. Leveraging these advanced dynamic topic modelling techniques, the project aims to analyse public discourse on environmental topics.
-The rich insights gained from this analysis can provide a robust tool to assist policymakers in media coverage assessment, alignment of messaging with current trending issues, and devising more nuanced, effective, and responsive strategies.
+2. Leveraging these dynamic topic modelling techniques, the project aims to analyse public discourse on environmental topics.
+The insights gained from this analysis can provide a  tool to assist policymakers in media coverage assessment, alignment of messaging with current trending issues, and devising more nuanced, effective, and responsive strategies.

 ## 📊 Data Source and Collection

-The data utilized in this study was methodically collected from the GOV.uk website.
-We employed web scraping techniques and managed to gather a substantial corpus of 5898 articles from the news section, using "environment" as a keyword.
+The data utilized in this study was  collected from the GOV.uk website.
+We employed web scraping techniques and managed to gather a  corpus of 5898 articles from the news section, using "environment" as a keyword.

 <p align="center">
   <img src="./Data/Png/plot_Title_cloud.png" width="45%" alt="Word cloud of the Titles"/>